 Call for Presentations is Now Open!

-The Incident Management Teams Association (IMTA) is seeking experienced and passionate presenters for the IMTA 2026 Symposium, including our Symposium Training Academy Courses and Symposium Sessions.
+The Incident Management Teams Association (IMTA) is seeking experienced and passionate presenters for the IMTA 2026 Symposium.

 Each year, the IMTA Symposium brings together professionals from Incident Management Teams, emergency management, public safety, and supporting sectors to advance knowledge, share lessons learned, and strengthen the incident management profession.